iroayotoki2/BINF6110-Genome-Assembly-Assignment/README.md

 ---
 ### Visualization

-The indexed BAM files will be visualized against the reference genome FASTA file using the **Integrative Genomics Viewer (IGV v2.19.x)** to examine alignment quality and identify sequence variation (Robinson et al., 2017).
+The indexed BAM files will be visualized against the reference genome FASTA file using the **Integrative Genomics Viewer (IGV v2.19.x)** to examine alignment quality and identify sequence variation using the VCF file generated from variant calling (Robinson et al., 2017).

 ---
 ### References